ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Reincorporate gas onto halos:
   Basic version completed

-  - implement infall from Ejected phase.
+  - implement infall from Ejected phase using new prescription.

 * Hot gas cooling onto galaxy:
   Basic SIS version completed and tested.

+  - need better version of merger graphs so can use angular momentum of halo.
   - implement a beta model for the hot gas distribution.
   - add resolved galactic discs